ITU-BDSA2024-GROUP14/Chirp/docs/report.md

 These tests cover all of the different methods located in their respective classes.

 ##### IntegrationTests
-The _intregration test_ project contains integration tests using http requests to test if the website contains implemented features in the html code.
+The _intregration test_ project contains integration tests, using http requests to test if the website contains implemented features in the html code.

 ##### UITests
 The _UITests_ project uses playwright to create End to End test for the project, this tests the UI, and features that are that are relient on being logged in.